Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Abstract

 \section{Abstract}

-We develop a framework for algorithms finding diameter in graphs of bounded distance Vapnik-Chervonenkis dimension, in (parametrized) sub-quadratic time complexity.
+We develop a framework for algorithms finding the diameter in graphs of bounded distance Vapnik-Chervonenkis dimension, in (parameterized) subquadratic time complexity.
 The class of bounded distance VC-dimension graphs is wide, including, e.g. all minor-free graphs.

-We build on the work of Ducoffe et al., improving their technique.
-With our approach the algorithms become simpler and faster, working in $\Ot{k \cdot V^{1-1/d} \cdot E}$ time complexity, where $k$ is the diameter, $d$ is the VC-dimension.
-Furthermore, it allows us to use the technique in more general setting.
+We build on the work of Ducoffe et al. [SODA'20, SIGCOMP'22], improving their technique.
+With our approach the algorithms become simpler and faster, working in $\Oh{k \cdot n^{1-1/d} \cdot m \cdot \polylog(n)}$ time complexity for the graph on $n$ vertices and $m$ edges, where $k$ is the diameter and $d$ is the distance VC-dimension of the graph.
+Furthermore, it allows us to use the improved technique in more general setting.
 In particular, we use this framework for geometric intersection graphs, i.e. graphs where vertices are identical geometric objects on a plane and the adjacency is defined by intersection.
-Applying our approach for these graphs, we answer a question posed by Bringmann et al., finding a $\Ot{n^{7/4}}$ parametrized diameter algorithm for unit square intersection graph of size $n$, as well as a more general algorithm for convex polygon intersection graphs.
+Applying our approach for these graphs, we partially answer a question posed by Bringmann et al. [SoCG'22], finding an $\Oh{n^{7/4} \cdot \polylog(n)}$ parameterized diameter algorithm for unit square intersection graph of size $n$, as well as a more general algorithm for convex polygon intersection graphs.